mattmallencode/crm/README.md

 ### App Structure

  - Sherpa is a Flask application and is made up of various "endpoints" / routes that users can send  requests to.
+ - All Sherpa endpoints (except /login and /signup) are protected by an "@login_required" wrapper.
+This is just a Python decorator that calls a function to reject the user's request if they haven't been authenticated.
+They're redirected to the login page and once they're authenticated they're redirected back to the protected endpoint.
  - Database and SMTP access is facilitated by environment variables specified in a .env file.
  - All database interactions occur through the use of SQLAlchemy data "models".
 These are outlined in the Design chapter and are essentially Pythonic descriptions of MySQL tables.